ammeyjohn/OpenTrends/OpenTrends.md

 * [JSON Editor Online](https://github.com/josdejong/jsoneditor) (**Apache v2.0**) - JSON Editor Online is a web-based tool to view, edit, and format JSON.
 It has various modes such as a tree editor, a code editor, and a plain text editor.
 * [JSHint](https://github.com/jshint/jshint) (**MIT**) - JSHint is a community-driven tool to detect errors and potential problems in JavaScript code and to enforce your team’s coding conventions.
 It is very flexible so you can easily adjust it to your particular coding guidelines and the environment you expect your code to execute in.
 * [JSLint](https://github.com/douglascrockford/JSLint) (****) - JSLINT is a JavaScript function that implements the JSLint code quality tool.
 The JSLINT function is itself independent of the browser or any other platform, so it can be run in any JavaScript environment without modification.
 All that is required is to provide some plumbing to get source and options to JSLINT, and to do something interesting with its products.
+* [exercism.io](http://exercism.io/) (**AGPL**) - Crowd-sourced code reviews on daily practice problems.

 ### Article ###
 * [Google JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)
 * [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript?redirectlocale=en-US&redirectslug=JavaScript)
 * [idiomatic.js](https://github.com/rwaldron/idiomatic.js/) (**Creative Commons Attribution 3.0 Unported License**) - This is a living document and new ideas for improving the code around us are always welcome.
 Contribute: fork, clone, branch, commit, push, pull request.
+* [GeoJSON](http://geojson.org/) - GeoJSON is a format for encoding a variety of geographic data structures.
+GeoJSON supports the following geometry types: Point, LineString, Polygon, MultiPoint, MultiLineString, and MultiPolygon.
+Lists of geometries are represented by a GeometryCollection.
+Geometries with additional properties are Feature objects.
+And lists of features are represented by a FeatureCollection.

+# Mobile #
+* [Appium](http://appium.io/) (**Apache v2.0**) - Appium is an open source, cross-platform test automation tool for native, hybrid and mobile web apps.

 # Python #
 * [PredictionIO](http://prediction.io) (**AGPL v3.0 for server and Apache License v2.0 for SDKs**) - PredictionIO is an open source machine learning server for software developers to create predictive features, such as personalization, recommendation and content discovery.